 Chase Balance Transfer – The Chase Slate® is the premier balance transfer credit card offered by Chase.
 Chase is one of the only institutions to offer 0% balance transfer fee (only to Chase Slate® cardholders), making it a worthwhile consideration.

-Citi Balance Transfer – Citicards have some of the longest periods with 0% APR on balance transfers – upwards of 21 months on some cards such as the Diamond Preferred and Citi Simplicity® Card - No Late Fees Ever.
-Most Citicards also have a 3% balance transfer fee attached to it.
+Citi Balance Transfer – Citicards have some of the longest periods with 0% APR on balance transfers – upwards of 21 months on cards such as the Citi® Diamond Preferred® Card and 18 months for the Citi Simplicity® Card - No Late Fees Ever.

 For anybody who is ready to transfer their credit card balance, below is a list of issuers and their customer service numbers.